10/30/2024

 speaker

-Sarah
+Sarah Ferber

 speaker

-Billy
+Billy Hult

 Thanks, Sarah.
 As a technology company focused on the financial markets, we thrive in change and complexity.
 We believe in a strategy of evolution and balance, not revolution.
-We are excited about the opportunities to engage with our clients, to expand our multi-asset class footprint, and we feel good about our long-term future growth outlook.
-With a couple of important month-end trading days left in October, which tend to be our strongest revenue days, October revenues are trending at record levels up approximately 30% relative to October 2023.
+We are excited about the opportunities to engage with our clients to expand our multi-asset class footprint, and we feel good about our long-term future growth outlook.
+With a couple of important month-end trading days left in October, which tend to be our strongest revenue days, October revenues are trending at record levels, up approximately 30% relative to October 2023.
 The diversity of our growth remains a theme.
 We are seeing strong volume growth across global government bonds, mortgages, repos, and corporate credit.
 Our October IG and high-yield share are both trending lower than September levels.
 Our IG and high-yield share are mainly being impacted by lower levels of industry PT so far in October.
 I would also like to welcome Daniel McGuire to our board of directors.
 Dan brings more than 25 years of experience in financial services.
 Having known Dan for a long time, I think very highly of him.
 I am confident that he will make a significant impact as we expand our footprint and broaden the boundaries of innovation and trade web.
-Finally, I would like to conclude my remarks by thanking our clients for their business and partnership in the quarter, and I wanna thank my colleagues for their efforts that contributed to the record quarterly revenues and volumes at TradeWeb.
+Finally, I would like to conclude my remarks by thanking our clients for their business and partnership in the quarter, and I want to thank my colleagues for their efforts that contributed to the record quarterly revenues and volumes at TradeWeb.
 With that, I will turn it back to Ashley for your questions.

 speaker

-Ashley Sorow
+Ashley Sarau

 speaker